sci-bots/yac/README.md

 ## Dashboard

  You can launch processes in tracked yac packages similar to docker containers.
-The launch script should be specified in the "main" file of the yack projects' package.json.
+The launch script should be specified in the "main" file of the yac projects' package.json.

  ```
- yack dashboard
+ yac dashboard
  ```
  <img alt="Dashboard" src="https://raw.githubusercontent.com/sci-bots/yac/master/docs/images/dashboard_design.PNG">